Research Data Management Institutional Strategy

 Executive Summary

 In March 2021, the Tri-Agency adopted a policy on research data management (RDM).
 The policy requires each post-secondary institution and research hospital eligible to administer Tri-Agency funds to create an institutional RDM strategy, publicly post the strategy and notify the agencies when completed.
-In response to the release of the Tri-Agency Research Data Management Policy (2021), Queen’s University has established a working group and created this draft strategy to support researchers and research staff and promote the use of wise and responsible research data management practices.
+In response to the release of the Tri-Agency Research Data Management Policy (2021) , Queen’s University established a working group and created this strategy to support researchers and research staff and promote the use of wise and responsible research data management practices.

 To support the adoption of our institutional strategy and enhance the use of wise practices in RDM, Queen’s will engage in awareness-raising activities, hire and train staff, promote RDM wise practices, and provide or support access to RDM tools, resources, and infrastructure.

-For more information please visit the RDM at Queen’s website.
+For more information, please visit the RDM at Queen’s website.

 Introduction

-Queen’s created the Research Data Management Implementation Committee (RDMIC) in Spring 2021 to develop a shared vision for RDM at Queen’s.
+Queen’s created the Research Data Management Implementation Committee (RDMIC) in Spring 2021 to govern development and implementation activities.
+As a first step, the RDMIC created a shared vision for RDM at Queen’s.
+The vision is as follows:

 Queen’s goal is to provide a range of clear and accessible tools, technologies, and support services to meet the needs of researchers throughout the research data life cycle.
 Our research-centered approach means we will promote wise practices around data management planning and data deposit, permitted uses, preservation, and disposal.
 Our aim is to identify pathways to research data management, to build on areas of strength and expertise, and to improve on tools, technologies and service supports that allow Queen's researchers to enhance research excellence and adapt to the research environment.